Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Identity-Device.md

 #  Home-Lab Zero Trust Series - Identity and Device

-I will be deploying Cloud Flares Zero Trust free tier solution to my Home-lab in a series of demonstrations to display a simple Zero trust configuration as well as help quantify the differences between Zero Trust architecture vs traditional network architectures.
+I will be deploying Cloud Flares Zero Trust free tier solution to my Home-lab in a series of demonstrations to display the differences between Zero Trust frameworks vs traditional network frameworks.
 These Demonstrations will be split up in the different Pillars that make up Zero-Trust networking.

 The first step which is important for publishing DNS records that point public hostnames to internal applications is to have a public domain and set Cloudflare are your DNS server through NS records.